 Why contractors need a site safety plan Posted in Business In the contracting world, an important consideration of any project is the health and safety of your workers.
 By the nature of the work, contractors are at greater risk for losses that could potentially damage the business.
 Establishing a site safety plan helps contractors take a proactive approach to examining risk exposure on the jobsite, protecting the wellbeing of workers and your company and improving workplace communication.
 What is a site safety plan?
 Also known as a site-specific safety plan, a site safety plan is a written, comprehensive plan that outlines how a contractor will manage risks on the worksite and the health and safety requirements for the project.
 Beyond safety, a site safety plan is also required by law in some states before a project can begin.
 While OSHA does not require a site safety plan, OSHA does require that employees and their supervisors be trained in specific hazard and control measures associated with their tasks.
 A site safety plan can be a valuable tool to provide this training while helping you remain compliant with the law.
 Benefits of a site safety plan Overall, it’s a good idea to have a site safety plan in place for these reasons: Safety and wellbeing of workers — it reduces the likelihood of accidents Improved workplace morale and lower turnover Better company reputation and more business for the company Easier to recruit new workers Better quality products and services and higher customer satisfaction Increased productivity and fewer project delays Avoid costs associated with workplace accidents Prevent damage to materials, machinery and property Stay up to date on the proper use of new techniques, materials, technology and equipment Provides legal protection in case of accident or injury Required by law in some states Imagine, for example, if steps weren’t taken to reduce falls on a jobsite — one of the most common causes of worksite injury.
 Not only could this hazard endanger the wellbeing and safety of your workers and likely cause project delays, but your company could also suffer from having a dangerous reputation.
 Creating a site safety plan helps you identify potential fall hazards ahead of time, so you can take actionable steps to lessen these risks for workers, improve the safety of your worksite and create a plan you can communicate to your entire team.
-How to make a site safety plan As the contractor in charge, it’s your duty to be actively searching for, preventing and solving workplace hazards.
+Learn about our Business Insurance Learn More How to make a site safety plan As the contractor in charge, it’s your duty to be actively searching for, preventing and solving workplace hazards.
 However, you don’t have to do it alone.
 If creating a site safety plan feels overwhelming or you’re not sure where to start, OSHA has tools to help you get started.
 Your insurance company or insurance agent may also be able to help.
 For example, Grange Insurance offers commercial insurance policyholders free access to risk control services to help you identify potential risk management challenges and develop solutions, including the basic setup of a site safety plan.
 Additionally, they’ll work with you to develop a workplace safety program, provide OSHA-compliant workplace safety training, and more.
 While building your plan, you’ll need to think through each element of the job and develop your site safety plan accordingly.
 In general terms, a site safety plan should cover: The type of work your company does and the names of management and experts on this project Potential safety hazards on this specific project or jobsite Steps that are in place to address and limit these hazards and how you’ll protect workers from and respond to emergencies, accidents and illness on the jobsite Since job sites can vary, revise your safety program to be site-specific.
 OSHA recommends using a “find and fix” approach to these workplace hazards.
 Since your workers are familiar with day-to-day operations, keep in mind they’re also well-positioned to identify potential safety and health concerns and program shortcomings — like unsafe conditions, close calls and actual incidents — and can provide helpful insight in the creation of a site safety plan.
 Once your plan is complete, share your site safety plan with every worker, including subcontractors and temporary staff, to make sure everyone understands the safety measures in place and what to do if an accident or illness occurs onsite.
 Whether you’re just getting started or you’ve had a site safety plan in place for years, it’s important to monitor your performance and look for ways to continuously improve the health and safety of your worksite to best protect your workers.
 As work progresses, implement routine audits to help you adapt your site safety plan to an evolving worksite and your company and workers’ safety needs.
 This article is for informational and suggestion purposes only.
 If the policy coverage descriptions in this article conflict with the language in the policy, the language in the policy applies.
 For full details on Grange’s commercial insurance, coverages and discounts, including our Risk Control Services, contact your local independent agent.
 References: - OSHA - Grange Risk Control Services - Integrity Risk Control Services Share via: Facebook Twitter LinkedIn Email Related resources 6 ways risk management helps address business risks Posted in Business Find and fix hazards at your business before something bad happens.
 Did you know your business insurance may include access to risk management services to help address business risks?
 Here’s how it works.
 Safety tips to protect your contracting business and employees Posted in Business In the contracting world, it literally takes sweat to build up a business.
 After all the hard work you’ve put in, you don’t want to see anything bring your company down.
 Protecting your livelihood, your employees and your assets begins with understanding what you’re up against on the job every day.